WebexCC-SA/LAB-11175/docs/Excercise5.md

 You don't have time to manually listen to every call, but you know things need to improve.
 With access to Webex AI Quality Management, you decide to take action using AI-powered assistant features to get to the bottom of what's happening, find out which agents need support, and put a coaching plan in motion.

-Your mission unfolds throu through these two modules.
+Your mission unfolds through these two modules.

 **Prerequisites**